-Update:- Work to restore and protect veteran trees on Epsom Common LNR and Horton Country Park LNR took place again during winter 2017/2018 with canopy reduction work carried out on veteran trees on Epsom Common and Horton Country Park.
+Update:- Work to restore and protect veteran trees on Epsom Common LNR and Horton Country Park LNR took place again during winter 2018/2019 with canopy reduction work carried out on veteran trees on Epsom Common and Horton Country Park.
 This twenty year programme of works is carried out using funds secured through the Environmental Stewardship Higher Level Scheme 2010-2020.

 Update:- In 2015 veteran trees were identified as 'Heritage Assets'.
-Development proposals that involve or have an impact upon an identified

-Heritage Asset, or its wider setting, will be required to provide an assessment of the Asset, the potential impacts on the Asset and any appropriate mitigation measures that will be required.
+Development proposals that involve or have an impact upon an identified Heritage Asset, or its wider setting, will be required to provide an assessment of the Asset, the potential impacts on the Asset and any appropriate mitigation measures that will be required.
 In 2017 the initial process of mapping potential veteran trees across the Borough, was completed.
 The eventual aim is to provide a comprehensive inventory of veteran trees to help ensure their retention as 'Heritage Assets'.
-During 2018 initial on the ground survey work commenced with two Wards (Town & Cuddington) being completed.
-In addition an initial meeting between the Council and the 'Ancient Tree forum' took place to work out how best to confirm the results of the ground survey work.
+During

+2018 and 2019 survey work commenced.
+Two Wards Town and Cuddington are completed and Auriol Ward is being surveyed.